Let them eat cake!

 I have good luck with cakes.
-I think it’s my rule-following tendencies.
+I think it's my rule-following tendencies.
 It turns out that cakes love rules, too.
-Follow these essentials and you and cake will soon become friends.
+Follow these easy tips to bake better cakes and you and cake will soon become friends.

 Make sure that baking soda or baking powder are at optimal potency with this simple test.
 Otherwise, your cake likely won't rise to the occasion.

 2. Take the time to preheat the oven.